ShyamkrishnanNair/ShyamkrishnanNair/README.md

 - 🎸 **Bass Enthusiast:** When I play the bass, you can definitely hear it!
 I don't like violence, but I slap hard, IYKWIM. 😉⚡
 - ⚽ **Football Fanatic:** 4-3-3.
 It's about a dedication and passion, whatever the score.
 GGMU! 🔥💪
 - 📚 **Comic Connoisseur:** May The Force Be With You.
 Kapow & Zap! 💥
 - 🎭 **Theatre Buff:** Watching the play from the Sound Booth.
-Natak Mandali". 💘🎶
+"Natak Mandali". 💘🎶
 ---
 ### 🛠 &nbsp;The Technical Me